yitsushi/go-misskey/docs/patterns-and-structure.md

 }
 ```
 An Endpoint function can have a request argument or a single value, like on
-delete, it's easier to use if we just ask for an ID, instead of a DeleteRequest
+delete.
+It's easier to use if we just ask for an ID, instead of a DeleteRequest
 with only an ID field.
 In the function, we still create a DeleteRequest, but
 the user of this library does not have to use that request as an argument for
 the function.